Influencer marketing statistics to know in 2025

 21% of marketers repurpose IGC on their website and product pages

-IGC stands for influencer-generated content and, if you’ve got permission from your creators, you can repurpose this content across different channels and platforms.
+IGC stands for influencer-generated content.
+If you’ve got permission from your creators, you can repurpose this content across different channels and platforms.
 It seems the most popular way to repurpose IGC is by adding it to your product pages.

 Ecommerce brands like Starface actually use images by creators instead of product images on some of their pages.